Type of Grant: In-Kind Software and Services

-The NOC-as-a-Service Grant provides selected institutions with an in-kind Grant for software and services covering up to $50,000 over a period of five years.
-The Grant is intended to cover the cost towards licensing, hosting, professional services, and support costs associated with the implementation of the platform.
+The NOC-as-a-Service Grant provides selected institutions an in-kind grant of software and services award up to $50,000 over a period of five years.
+The grant is intended at covering cost towards licensing, hosting, professional services, and support costs associated with the implementation of the NOC service.

 With the 24×7 NOC-as-a-Service, your data centers are secure round-the-clock.
 It offers a Network Operations Center that works with the onsite staff to monitor your servers and infrastructure.
 The NOC experts maintain your inventory and document IP-addressable devices.
 The methodology offers documentation for named individuals who will be granted access to reporting capabilities.
 The service manages the threshold settings on each system and monitor devices with onsite staff to determine optimum settings.
 With low cost and higher ROI, NOC-as-a-Service also offers higher uptimes, unrivalled efficiency, SLA reporting, dashboard view, reporting and metrics.

 WHO CAN APPLY & WHAT IS THE QUALIFICATION CRITERIA?